PatrickMcGrath29/thegoodland/content/posts/2024-03-08-everyone-who-thirsts-come-to-the-waters-—-isaiah-55.md

 ---
 uuid: uxyxtv34jr
 title: Everyone Who Thirsts, Come to the Waters
-summary: 'God extends a precious invitation to us.
+summary: 'The living God, in His sincere love for us, extends to us a great invitation.
 He says "everyone who thirsts, come to the waters".
-He promises that we will find waters that will quench the inner thirst within us.
+Speaking to a thirsting people He promises that we will find waters that will quench the inner dryness within us.
 And His invitation is free indeed!
 For there is but one condition: He writes only to those who are thirsty.
 Look into your heart and consider, are you thirsty for something more?
 Are you truly content with what you have found in the world thus far?'
 featuredImage: /uploads/everyone_who_thirsts.jpg
 createdDate: 2024-03-07
 ---